orhun/personal-blog/content/zig-bits-01.md

 categories = ["Guides"]
 +++

 I decided to start a new blog series called "Zig Bits" where I share interesting bits of information about the [Zig programming language](https://ziglang.org/).
-It is written especially for beginners because I'm also a beginner.
+This series will be especially for beginners because I'm also a beginner.

 <!-- more -->